TAO Toolkit Quick Start Guide

 Once you have activated your

-condaenvironment, verify that the command prompt shows the name of your Conda environment.
+condaenvironment, the command prompt should show the name of your conda environment.

 condaenvironment using the